Communications system: By media

-Power line communication systems operate by impressing a modulated carrier signal on power wires.
-Different types of powerline communications use different frequency bands, depending on the signal transmission characteristics of the power wiring used.
+Power-line communication systems operate by impressing a modulated carrier signal on power wires.
+Different types of power-line communications use different frequency bands, depending on the signal transmission characteristics of the power wiring used.
 Since the power wiring system was originally intended for transmission of AC power, the power wire circuits have only a limited ability to carry higher frequencies.
 The propagation problem is a limiting factor for each type of power line communications.

 By technology

 A duplex communication system is a system composed of two connected parties or devices which can communicate with one another in both directions.
 The term duplex is used when describing communication between two parties or devices.
 Duplex systems are employed in nearly all communications networks, either to allow for a communication "two-way street" between two connected parties or to provide a "reverse path" for the monitoring and remote adjustment of equipment in the field.
-An Antenna is basically a small length of a qwert conductor that is used to radiate or receive electromagnetic waves.
+An antenna is basically a small length of a conductor that is used to radiate or receive electromagnetic waves.
 It acts as a conversion device.
 At the transmitting end it converts high frequency current into electromagnetic waves.
 At the receiving end it transforms electromagnetic waves into electrical signals that is fed into the input of the receiver. several types of antenna are used in communication.

 Examples of communications subsystems include the Defense Communications System (DCS).